 - Incorrect quantities.
 An unethical medical biller could charge a patient extra by falsely inflating the total amount of items or medications received by the patient.

 Like you and your caregiving staff, the medical billing experts at MBA Medical want what’s best for your patients and your practice.

 MBA Medical staffers are experienced and knowledgeable about every piece of the medical billing revenue cycle.
 They’re also proactive and prepared for the changes and updates in medical billing codes and best practices in the healthcare industry.

-Our honest, hardworking and ethical billing specialists are on your side.
-You won’t ever have to worry about any of the five unethical medical billing practices listed below.
+With our honest, hardworking, and ethical billing specialists on your side, you won’t ever have to worry about any of the five unethical medical billing practices listed below.
 Give us a call today, and let’s start a partnership that lasts a lifetime.